 and The Craftsman Press Archive (a model for ongoing digital publishing projects and community collaboration).

 In their collective subject matter that resists the singular Caribbean narrative, in their range of materials and forms that span from handmade limited-edition printed books to websites, and in their outreach, these projects lay the groundwork for an unprecedented publishing model in The Caribbean.

-Her thesis will soon available to download from The University of Iowa’s Institutional Repository.
-If you would like to read it before it is made available, please email Sonia at sonia [at] poincianapaperpress.com.
+Her thesis is available to download from The University of Iowa’s Institutional Repository. or by emailing Sonia at sonia [at] poincianapaperpress.com.